Divorce in Poland

 Divorce in Poland occurs at a rate slightly below that of the average for Europe.
+In the Polish legal system, divorce proceedings fall within the exclusive jurisdiction of the civil court; there is no legal basis for resolving a marriage through the agreement of the spouses or through administrative procedures.
 Divorce requests are assessed by the court, in accordance with the positive and negative prerequisites set in the relevant law.

 Law

 In order for a divorce to be granted there is a need of the satisfaction of the positive prerequisite (the presence of the ground for divorce) and of the negative prerequisite (the absence of conditions which prohibit the granting of the divorce).
 Current divorce in Poland is regulated by Polish law divorce is regulated by the statute of February 25, 1964: The Polish Family and Guardianship Code, which came into force on January 1, 1965.
 The statute is divided into three parts (titles), the first of which concerns matrimonial matters of marriage.
 The law also updated in 1999 to include legal separation.